simonmika/egmontmika.com/content/blog/a-disciple's-defeat-and-victory.md

 ------
 ## Comments
 ##### Geoffrey
 >Thanks, Egmont.
-Your really pointed out many important things.
+You really pointed out many important things.
 The Lord just doesn't follow any human standards.
 We should realise that he has his own ways, and follow them.
 Thanks again.